microsoft/BotBuilder-Samples/samples/javascript_nodejs/53.teams-messaging-extensions-action-preview/README.md

     ngrok http -host-header=rewrite 3978
     ```

-1) Create [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration) in Azure, using the current https URL you were given by running ngrok.
+1) Create [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration) in Azure, using the current https URL you were given by running ngrok, appended with /api/messages.
 Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0).
 If you don't have an Azure account you can use this [Bot Framework registration](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework).

 1) Update the `.env` configuration for the bot to use the app id and app password from the Bot Framework registration.
 (Note the app password is referred to as the client secret in the azure portal and you can always create a new client secret anytime.)